DavideOberto/DavideOberto.github.io/_pages/cv.md

 Reviewer for
 =====
-* International Conference for Learning Representation (ICLR)
-* IEEE Transaction on Neural Network and Learning Systems
-* Nature Communications
-* Neural Networks
-* Applied Numerical Mathematics
-* Soft Computing
-* Neurocomputing
-* ECMLPKDD
-* Opuscula Mathematica
+* Journal of Computational Physics (JCP)

 Scientific societies
 =====
-* from 2022: Member of "UMI-Math & AI & ML", Member of "UMI-SIMAI"
-* from 2021: Member of the "Gruppo Nazionale Calcolo Scientifico" (GNCS) of the Istituto di Alta Matematica (INdAM)
+* from 2022: Member of the "Gruppo Nazionale Calcolo Scientifico" (GNCS) of the Istituto di Alta Matematica (INdAM)